Windows Virtual Machines Explained: The Ultimate 2025 Guide

 7. Education and Training

-8. Gaming and High-Performance Computing
+8. Gaming and High-Performance Workloads

 Advantages and Disadvantages of Windows Virtual Machine